-3.2 Life Cycle Assessment (LCA) study
+Life cycle assessment (LCA) study

-Life Cycle Assessment (LCA) is necessary for decreased risk and support the growth of rice production.
-It concentrates on elimination or reduction of products that are not needed (Schaltegger, 2014).
-These is an environmental management tool that informs decision-makers other decision criteria, such as cost and performance, that should be considered to make a well-balanced decision (Curran, 2008).
-The analysis was performed using openLCA software an open assess program.
+Life cycle assessment (LCA) is necessary for decreased risk and supports the growth of rice production.
+It concentrates on elimination or reduction in products that are not needed (Schaltegger 2014).
+This is an environmental management tool that informs decision makers other decision criteria such as cost and performance that should be considered to make a well-balanced decision (Curran 2008).
+The analysis was performed using openLCA software, an open assess program.

+Goal and scope definition

-3.2.1 Goal and Scope definition: The goal of this analysis is to determine the environmental impacts of the conventional, GAP and organic jasmine rice production in TKRH, Thailand.
-The system boundary covers from Cradle-to-Gate (see Figure 2) as shown in data interpretation.
+The goal of this analysis is to determine the environmental impacts of the conventional, GAP, and organic jasmine rice production in TKRH, Thailand.
+The system boundary covers from Cradle-to-Gate (see Fig. 2) as shown in data interpretation.